Work Remote Writing Letters & Making Calls For OnPoint

 OnPoint@Home is the work-at-home division of DDC Advocacy.
 Centrally located just minutes from Washington, D.C., OnPoint is the premier grassroots communications firm in the nation.
 We develop innovative grassroots strategies on behalf of our clients in order to engage and educate the American public on issues that affect their lives.
 With a vast network of Advocacy Coordinators from Florida to Alaska, we communicate with tens of thousands of constituents and help make sure their voices are heard.

 In addition to calling, there is also writing work to do here, so being a proficient writer is important, too.
-From what I can tell, you write letters as a kind of follow-up to the phone calls.

 How much are you paid?